On multiplicative independence of rational function iterates: Proof of Theorem

 Therefore, we have by Lemma~\ref{ABC} and \eqref{eqn12},

 Then, \eqref{eqn11} and \eqref{eqn13} give

 and hence,

 Therefore, for $1 \leq i \leq n$, $G_i(X,u(X))$ is a product of at most $E$ distinct irreducible factors, with degree not exceeding $e_n(E+2d_n-1)+d_n$.
-If $w_0, \ldots ,w_{E-1}$ are the respective multiplicities of said factors, then the number of possibilities for $G_i(X,u(X))$ is at most the number of non-negative integer solutions to the inequality
+If $w_0, \ldots ,w_{E-1}$ are the respective multiplicities of said factors, then up to multiplication by a non-zero constant, the number of possibilities for $G_i(X,u(X))$ is at most the number of non-negative integer solutions to the inequality